 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Lenders want to be positive that giving you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone with a near perfect credit score.
+Lenders want to be positive that giving you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double the amount of an individual having a higher credit score.

-We're used to working with all levels of credit history.
-Call us at 225-744-2610 and we can help you get on the right track to the home of your dreams.
+Improving your credit score is the first step in owning a home.
+Call us at 2257442610 and we can help you get on the right track to the home of your dreams.

 How do you boost your credit score?
-Building your FICO score takes time.
-It can be rare to make a large-scale change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt taking up the balance one card.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.

-- Retail cards and gas station cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always beware of charging a large balance for too long because these types of cards usually have a higher interest rate.
+- Apply for gas station cards or retail credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of maintaining a large balance for too long because these types of cards normally have a surprisingly high interest rate.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Villar & Co.
-Real Estate, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Weichert, Realtors - Villar and Company, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.